andre-brandao/pyprland/workspaces_follow_focus.md

 ## `max_workspaces`

-Limits the number of workspaces when switching, defaults to `10`.
+Limits the number of workspaces when switching, defaults value is `10`.